 It is thought that CBD may be able to help symptoms related to anxiety by regulating the levels of those various chemicals or hormones in the brain.
 Low levels of serotonin, cortisol, and GABA may all cause anxiety to occur in their own ways.

 Therefore, if CBD can regulate the levels of these hormones or chemicals in the brain, it should theoretically also be able to help reduce symptoms related to anxiety.
-Here we have a study that indicates that CBD has the potential to increase serotonin levels in the brain and to alter its function, therefore possibly affecting anxiety levels.
+Here we have a study that indicates that CBD has the potential to increase serotonin levels in the brain and alter its function, therefore possibly affecting anxiety levels.

 Here we have a study that indicates that CBD interferes with cortisol secretion, or in other words, it helps prevent cortisol from being created.
-Lower cortisol levels should theoretically therefore also lead to lower stress and anxiety levels.
+Lower cortisol levels should theoretically also lead to lower stress and anxiety levels.
 To round things off, here we have a study that indicates that GABA levels are also increased by CBD.

 Let's move on and take a closer look at what the research has to say specifically about how CBD helps with anxiety.